maryamkhan967/Threat-Detection-using-Wazuh/README.md

 🛠️ Tools and Technologies
 Wazuh: Open-source SIEM solution used for threat detection and monitoring.

-Kibana: Visualization tool to analyze logs and alerts.

 Ubuntu 24: Used as the monitored endpoint.

 Kali Linux: Hosting the Wazuh server.